 IT Services and Hardware

-IT Services and Hardware provides a full range of managed IT solutions, including managed infrastructure services, IT and telephony equipment sales, and professional IT staffing services.
-These services and products are provided in multiple geographic areas through the Company’s subsidiaries, Cincinnati Bell Technology Solutions Inc. (CBTS), CBTS Canada Inc., CBTS Software LLC and Cincinnati Bell Technology Solutions UK Limited.
-By offering a range of equipment and outsourced services in conjunction with the Company’s wireline network services, the IT Services and Hardware segment provides end-to-end IT and telecommunications infrastructure management designed to reduce cost and mitigate risk while optimizing performance for its customers.
+Under the IT Services and Hardware segment, the services and products are provided in multiple geographic areas through the Company’s subsidiaries, CBTS, CBTS Canada Inc., CBTS Software LLC and Cincinnati Bell Technology Solutions UK Limited.
+By offering a range of equipment and outsourced services in conjunction with the Company’s wireline network services, the IT Services and Hardware segment provides IT and telecommunications infrastructure management designed to reduce cost and mitigate risk while optimizing performance for its customers.

-The Company’s telecom and IT equipment distribution product line is a value-added equipment reseller operation.
-The Company maintains resale relationships with approximately ten branded technology vendors , which allow it to sell and install an array of telecommunications and computer equipment to meet the needs of its customers.
-This unit also manages the maintenance of a base of local customers with traditional voice systems , as well as converged VoIP systems.
+The Company maintains premium resale relationships and certifications with branded technology vendors , which enable it to sell and install an array of telecommunications and computer equipment to meet the needs of its customers.
+This segment also manages the maintenance of a base of local customers with traditional voice systems , as well as converged VoIP systems.

 Cincinnati Bell Inc